Student Life Pre-Orientation Programs

-The Student Life Co-Curricular Programs provide a chance for first-year students at GW to connect with peers around a shared identity or common area of interest.
-Student Life Co-Curricular Programs provide meaningful connections through immersive cohort-based experiences and allow students to explore and discover more about themselves, their new peers, and their new home in Washington, D.C.
-The Student Life team currently offers three exciting Co-Curricular programs - Adventure Bound, LEAD GW, and Founding Scholars.
+The Student Life Pre-Orientation Programs provide a chance for first-year students at GW to connect with peers around a shared identity or common area of interest.
+Student Life Pre-Orientation Programs provide meaningful connections through immersive cohort-based experiences and allow students to explore and discover more about themselves, their new peers, and their new home in Washington, D.C.
+The Student Life team currently offers three exciting Pre-Orientation Programs - Adventure Bound, LEAD GW, and Founding Scholars.

 The Office of Student Life recruits Peer Guides for LEAD GW and Founding Scholars annually in the spring semester for the following programs: